To see my publications, please visit my Google Scholar profile.

 Dynamics of baryon ejection in magnetar giant flares

 Giant flares (GFs) are extremely energetic and rare bursts of gamma-ray radiation associated with magnetars.
-In a recent paper Cehula, Thompson & Metzger (2023, MNRAS, 528, 5323–5345), we explored the impact of a magnetar GF on the neutron star crust, and the associated potential baryon mass ejection.
-We considered that sudden magnetic energy dissipation creates a thin high-pressure shell above a portion of the neutron star surface, driving a relativistic shockwave into the crust and heating a fraction of these layers to sufficiently high energies to ultimately become unbound along directions unconfined by the magnetic field.
+In a recent paper Cehula, Thompson & Metzger (2024, MNRAS, 528, 5323–5345), we explored the impact of a magnetar GF on the neutron star crust, and the associated baryon mass ejection.
+I developed a model in which I considered that sudden magnetic energy dissipation creates a thin high-pressure shell above a portion of the neutron star surface, driving a relativistic shockwave into the crust and heating a fraction of these layers to sufficiently high energies to ultimately become unbound along directions unconfined by the magnetic field.

 For an initial shell pressure corresponding to the dissipation of a magnetic field of strength 10^15.5--10^16 G, we found ejecta masses of 10^25--10^26 g with asymptotic velocities compatible with the ejecta properties inferred from the radio afterglow of the December 2004 GF from SGR 1806-20.
 The conditions are met in the outflow for heavy element r-process nucleosynthesis via the alpha-rich freeze-out mechanism.
 Given an energetic GF rate of roughly once per century in the Milky Way, we found that magnetar GFs could contribute an appreciable heavy r-process source that tracks star formation.
 We also predicted that GFs are accompanied by short minutes-long, luminous (10^39 ergs/s) optical transients powered by r-process decay (“nova brevis”), akin to scaled-down kilonovae.